SamAddy/E-commerce/README.md

 ![SASS](https://img.shields.io/badge/SASS-v.1-hotpink)
 ![Material-UI](https://img.shields.io/badge/MUI-v5-orange)

-This an E-commerce project built with TypeScript, redux, react and SASS and MUI.
-The data was pulled from this API endpoint [https://fakeapi.platzi.com/](https://fakeapi.platzi.com/).
-Click [here](https://shop-goodies.netlify.app/) to view it live.
+This is an E-commerce project built with TypeScript, redux, react and SASS and MUI library.
+This project is all about unleashing the power of APIs and providing an immersive shopping experience.
+The data was pulled from [Platzi Fake API ](https://fakeapi.platzi.com/).
+See the site in action [here](https://shop-goodies.netlify.app/).

 ## Features

-* Login - customer and admin can login to view their profile.
+* <b>Login</b> - Both customers and administrators can log in to view their respective profiles.
-* Register - users can register to do shopping on this site.
+* <b>Register</b> - Users can register on the website to start shopping.
-* You may add products to cart while shopping.
+* <b>Product Cart</b> - Add products to your cart while shopping.
-* Sort products by price, name and category
+* <b>Product Sorting</b> Sort products by price, name, and category for easy browsing.
+* <b>Product Search</b> - Search for specific products using keywords or other relevant information.
-* Profile page - Admin has the right to update products, add products, delete product and also add new categories.
+* <b>Admin Capabilities</b> - Admin has special privileges such as updating products, adding new products, deleting products, and managing categories.
-* Context API for switching
+* <b>Pagination</b> - Implement pagination to display products in smaller, manageable chunks.
+* <b>Context API</b> Utilize the Context API to provide a customizable mode feature, enabling users to switch between light mode and dark mode.

+## Test Accounts

+<b>Admin</b>
+* Email: admin@mail.com
+* Password: admin123

+<b>Customer</b>
+* Emails: maria@mail.com
+* Password: 12345

 ## Structure

 ```
 .
 ├── README.md